 Liberalization of foreign trade

-After the 1994 financial crisis, which led to the collapse of the Mexican banking system, banks changed hands and were bought by foreign institutions.
-Today, the primary banks are foreign-owned and account for nearly 90% of the private banking system.
-Nevertheless, one of the two largest banks in Mexico, Citigroup, has announced it will sell its banks in Mexico.
-This move may facilitate the recovery of the domestically owned Mexican banking system.
+After the 1994 financial crisis, which led to the collapse of the Mexican banking system, banks changed hands and were acquired by foreign institutions.
+Today, the leading banks are foreign-owned and account for nearly 90% of the private banking system.
+Nevertheless, one of the two largest banks in Mexico, Citigroup, recently announced that it would sell its banks in Mexico.
+The previous government said it wanted Mexican capital to buy the bank and exerted some pressure on Citibank, which postponed the sale.

-The banking system continues to face two significant problems in Mexico.
-First, the degree of financial inclusion within the Mexican population is low, with 63% of the population using informal savings rather than formal bank accounts and 70% resorting to informal credit.
-Second, the commercial banking sector is highly concentrated, allowing for the imposition of very high interest rates and individual fees.
-Consequently, for the banks themselves, banking in Mexico is considered more favorable in comparison to the banks’ home countries.
-Another significant issue is the limited lending to small and medium-sized enterprises (SMEs), as banks primarily focus on providing credit cards, home and car loans, and investments in government bonds to consumers.
-A potential solution to this problem could be the establishment of a major domestically owned bank, as a Mexican-owned financial institution might be more inclined or even obliged to enhance financial inclusion and extend loans to SMEs.
+Mexico’s banking system continues to face several significant problems.
+First, the degree of financial inclusion among the Mexican population is low.
+Second, the commercial banking sector is highly concentrated, allowing the imposition of very high interest rates and individual fees.
+Another significant issue is the sector’s limited lending to small and medium-sized enterprises (SMEs), as banks primarily focus on credit cards, home and car loans, and investments in government bonds for consumers.
+Nevertheless, in formal terms, the banking system is considered stable and largely complies with international standards.
+According to the latest World Bank data, the capital-to-assets ratio increased slightly to 9.8 in 2022 from 9.7 in 2020.
+The share of non-performing loans remained low at 2.1%.

-The members of the National Banking and Securities Commission (CNBV) are not independent – all are ex-officio.
-The CNBV and its board members have no term appointments, no legally established reasons for dismissal and no requirement that reasons for dismissal be disclosed.
-For authorized financial conglomerates, the current legal arrangement allows the oversight body only to gather information from other authorities and coordinate specific supervisory actions.
-This prevents the oversight body from autonomously designing and applying oversight actions to the individual divisions of the corporations.
+The members of the National Banking and Securities Commission (CNBV) are not independent, as all serve ex officio.
+The CNBV and its board members have no fixed terms, no legally established grounds for dismissal and no requirement to disclose reasons for dismissals.
+For authorized financial conglomerates, the current legal arrangement allows the oversight body only to gather information from other authorities and to coordinate specific supervisory actions.
+This prevents the oversight body from independently designing and implementing oversight actions targeting individual corporate divisions.

 Banking system